DatanoiseOrg/picoadk-firmware-ng/README.md

 ### Third-Party Libraries

 Please note that libraries located in the core/lib folder may be licensed under different terms.
 Be sure to review the license information provided in the respective library files.

+## Hardware options
+While it can be used with other Raspberry RP235x based boards, it is stongly recommended to be used with the PicoADK V2.